A note on the relation between the Contextual Fraction and CNT2

-There have been many applications of contextuality analysis in psychology.
-Several of them are due to the emergence of the quantum cognition field (e.g., \cite{Bruza.2009.Introduction,Busemeyer.2012.Quantum,Busemeyer.2015.What,Khrennikov.2014.Quantumc}).
-Other applications come from the selective influences literature and the aim to develope a principled approach to the ubiquitous violations of marginal selectivity in psychological research (e.g., \cite{Basieva.2019.True,Cervantes.2017.Exploration,Cervantes.2018.Snow,Cervantes.2019.True,Dzhafarov.2012.Quantuma,Dzhafarov.2015.there,Dzhafarov.2016.contextuality,Dzhafarov.2017.Probability,Zhang.2015.Noncontextuality}).
+In psychology, several applications of contextuality analysis are due to the emergence of the quantum cognition field (see e.g., \cite{Bruza.2009.Introduction,Busemeyer.2012.Quantum,Busemeyer.2015.What,Khrennikov.2014.Quantumc,Bruza.2015.Quantum, Dzhafarov.2017.Quantum}), whereas other applications come from the selective influences literature.
+In quantum cognition, the search for contextuality has mainly served as means to advocate for the appropriateness of the quantum formalism.
+For example, in the study of language, the presence of contextuality may witness the lack compositionality of concepts \cite{Bruza.2015.probabilistic}.
+As an extension of the theory of selective influences, the aim has been to develop a principled approach to the ubiquitous violations of marginal selectivity in psychological research (e.g., \cite{Basieva.2019.True,Cervantes.2017.Exploration,Cervantes.2018.Snow,Cervantes.2019.True,Dzhafarov.2012.Quantuma,Dzhafarov.2015.there,Dzhafarov.2016.contextuality,Dzhafarov.2017.Probability,Zhang.2015.Noncontextuality}).
 Almost all of these applications include experimental data or designs whose representation is in a prominent class of systems of random variables, called cyclic systems (defined below).
-Dzhafarov, Kujala, and Cervantes \cite{Dzhafarov.2020.Contextuality,Dzhafarov.2021.Epistemic} have completely characterized the measure $\text{CNT}_{2}$ for cyclic systems.
-Using their results, I present a proof that, in the class of cyclic systems, $\text{CNTF}=2\text{CNT}_{2}$.
+Dzhafarov, Kujala, and Cervantes \cite{Dzhafarov.2020.Contextuality,Dzhafarov.2021.Epistemic} have completely characterized the measure \(\text{CNT}_{2}\) for cyclic systems.
+Using their results, I present a proof that, in the class of cyclic systems, \(\text{CNTF} = 2\text{CNT}_{2}\).